Program Director: Shahla Wunderlich, PhD, RD, FACN

 Academy of Nutrition and Dietetics affiliate membership ($50)

-Parking in some facilities (varies; can be up to $30 for one month)
+Parking in some facilities (can be up to $40 for one month)

-Fees for field trips and meetings including the New Jersey Annual Meeting in May (estimate $120).
+Fees for field trips and meetings (estimate $150)

 Please refer to http://www.eatright.org/ACEND/content.aspx?id=7934 for Academy of Nutrition and Dietetics Foundation Scholarship and other financial aid information.
 Montclair State University dietetic interns are eligible for personal or private loans (see http://www.montclair.edu/financial-aid/educational-loans/).
 Student loan deferments may be applicable.
 Program management will provide requested documentation to students requiring verification of participation in the Internship.